 One of our key values at St Mary’s is to ‘Be relevant for today whilst honouring our history and heritage’.

 - Further down the line we would love to restore the ceiling in the nave to the barrel vaulting similar to the chancel, back to how it was before it was dismantled in the 1960’s during an investigation into possible damp ingress.
-Whilst we are up in the rafters we recognise that an upgraded lighting system would also be helpful, in terms of visibility as well as safety.

 - A long term aim is to relay the whole floor to make it flat and easier to walk/roll on.
 We recognise that this is best done after the ceiling and other high works that may need a tower.

 We are excited about these different projects as they help to make our church more welcoming, accessible and flexible for our future worship the worship of the next generation.
 Do speak to us if you have a particular skill in any of the areas mentioned as we always welcome new team members to work alongside us.

 During 2022 following a site survey carried out a few years ago we were able to renew a Tudor era monument in the Church and a number of Chest tombs and memorials in the graveyard.